JeffreyBenjaminBrown/hode/docs/ui.md

 By default, that address is displayed to the immediate left of the expression itself, in a different color.
 For instance, in this example, the expression "benchmark #using haskell" is at address 89.

-The display of those addresses can be toggled off and on by pressing `M-a`:
+When you're in `subgraph mode` (i.e. you've hidden the command window), those addresses can be toggled off and on by pressing `a`:

 ```
 3 haskell